-The New Zealand wars were a series of 19th-century battles between some Māori tribes and government forces (which included British and colonial troops and their Māori allies, known as kūpapa).
+The New Zealand wars were a series of mid-19th-century battles between some Māori tribes and government forces (which included British and colonial troops) and their Māori allies, who were sometimes known as kūpapa.

-In March 1845 Ngāpuhi led by Hōne Heke Pōkai attacked and destroyed Kororāreka (later Russell).
-His men fought British troops and other Ngāpuhi led by Tāmati Wāka Nene, until January 1846.
+In March 1845, Ngāpuhi led by Hōne Heke Pōkai and Te Ruki Kawiti attacked Kororāreka (Russell).
+Their forces fought British troops and other Ngāpuhi led by Tāmati Wāka Nene until January 1846.

-In July 1846 Governor George Grey arrested Ngāti Toa chief Te Rauparaha, whom he blamed for attacks on settlers.
-A rescue attempt failed, and government forces pursued Ngāti Toa and their allies into the hills behind Pāuatahanui.
+In July 1846 Governor George Grey arrested Ngāti Toa chief Te Rauparaha, whom he accused of supporting attacks on settlers in Hutt Valley.
+Government forces pursued Ngāti Toa and their allies into the hills behind Pāuatahanui.

 Tensions between Whanganui Māori and settlers were heightened in 1846–47 by the arrival of British troops, the wounding of a chief and the hanging of Māori who killed four Europeans.
-Upriver Māori attacked Whanganui town, and after a battle at St John’s Wood a peace agreement was reached.
+Upriver Māori attacked Whanganui town, but after a battle at St John’s Wood peace was agreed.

 Māori prophetic movements emerged to resist land loss.
-Some tribes opposed these movements, and numbers of kūpapa increased.
-The British government also began to withdraw troops.
+Some tribes which opposed these movements formed alliances with the settler government.
+The British government began to withdraw its troops.

-Ngā Ruahine leader Riwha Tītokowaru wanted to defend Māori land in South Taranaki as settlers moved in and land was confiscated.
+Ngā Ruahine leader Riwha Tītokowaru wanted to defend Māori land in South Taranaki as settlers moved onto confiscated land.
 He fought government troops and Whanganui Māori in 1868–69.

-Figures are uncertain, but about 500 British and colonial forces, 250 kūpapa and 2,000 Māori fighting the Crown may have died in the wars.
-Māori who had fought the Crown lost large areas of land – about 1 million hectares in total.
+Figures are uncertain, but about 560 British and colonial troops, 250 kūpapa and 2,000 Māori fighting the Crown may have died in the wars.
+Māori who had fought the Crown lost large areas of land – a total of about 1 million hectares initally, before some land was returned.